-Some divers may not care about using a reel to tie the main line to open water or a safe escape zone while diving.
+While diving, some divers may not care about using a reel to tie the main line to open water or a safe escape zone.

 Once an unexpected event narrows one’s field of perception, using a reel might be the key to life and death.